hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Address validation and HelloRetryRequest

 * Exercise the entire life cycle of a stream, including appropriate use/handling of RST_STREAM.
+Streams are *bidirectional*, regardless of ongoing issue discussion.

 * Connection-level flow control (MAX_DATA, MAX_STREAM_ID frames).
 The intent, at this point, is to provide reasonable limits to traffic burstiness and expect peers to respect them.
 A non-goal is to fine-tune the algorithms that generate optimal flow control limits.